imtiajahammad/TypeScriptDemo/README.md

   - `outDir` in the tsconfig.json helps us to manage all the generated compiled javascripts files into some specific folder.
 Modify the directory to a folder name `./dist` and run `tsc`, all the js files will be moved to the directed folder.

+  - `sourceMap` in the tsconfig.json helps us to check the source map.
+Modify the `sourceMap` value to true and run `tsc`, it will create `.js.map` files and these contain the information where this code is getting generated.
+It tells the browser which .ts files to use.